CarlUdo/table-tastic/README.md

 ## Table Tastic in detail

-Please take a look at this program presentation to learn more about it.
-[Program presentation](https://youtu.be/BzWjhxE8Zr4)
+Please take a look at the application presentation to learn more about it.
+[Application presentation](https://youtu.be/BzWjhxE8Zr4)